Contributing to eesyscreener

 contains all internal functions -

-- Think about dependencies between functions - can we pass the results of any pre-requisites into other functions?
+- Think about dependencies between functions - explain any in the

 - performance profile and use the fastest available functions